cssbristol/cssbristol.co.uk/_tutorials/ssh-into-snowy.md

 If you're familiar with SSH, here are the details you need:

+**Snowy SSH details**

 * Server: `snowy.cs.bris.ac.uk`
 * Username: your university username, e.g. `ab12345`
 * Password: your university password

+**Other available machines**

+`snowy.cs.bris.ac.uk` is not the only server/machine you have access too.

+When connecting from inside the university you can use the following servers:

+* `paris.cs.bris.ac.uk`
+* `london.cs.bris.ac.uk`
+* `rome.cs.bris.ac.uk`

+In addition, all the lab machines in MVB 2.11 are available when using snowy as a jump box, this involves first connecting to snowy then to the lab machine in a chain like fashion making use of SSH's `ProxyCommand`.

+Lab machine addresses: `it<ID>.users.bris.ac.uk` where ID is in the following range:

+* `it025956.users.bris.ac.uk` -- `it025995.users.bris.ac.uk`
+* `it052556.users.bris.ac.uk` -- `it052595.users.bris.ac.uk`

 # SSH